SergeyBondarev/udacity-data-engineering/1 - modeling data with postgres/README.md

 This is a first demo project in the Data Engineer Nanodegree Udacity program.
 Description of the project is given below.

 A startup called Sparkify wants to analyze the data they've been collecting on songs and user activity on their new music streaming app.
 The analytics team is particularly interested in understanding what songs users are listening to.
-Pipeline implemented in this project allows to transofrm JSON logs with user activity on the app and JSON metadata on the songs and load the result to Postgres database.
+Pipeline implemented in this project allows to transofrm JSON logs with user activity on the app and on the songs and load the result to Postgres database.

 # Database schema

+Database is designed using usual fact-dimensions tables schema.